tylertitsworth/5th-age-srd/Classes/Wizard.md

 _Special:_ Choose whether you want to create a fire shield or an ice shield when you cast the spell.

 **Effect (Fire Shield):** You create a burning barrier that you can wield like a shield (AC +1, no attack penalty).
 The shields grants resist fire 12+.
-When an enemy makes a melee attack against you, deal fire damage equal to your Intelligence modifier (x2 at 5th level; x3 at 8th) + Level to it.
+When an enemy makes a melee attack against you, deal fire damage equal to your Intelligence modifier, twice at champion tier, and thrice at epic tier.+ Level to it.

 **Effect (Ice Shield):** As above, but the shield deals cold damage and grants resistance to cold damage.